ragenetresearch/democratizing-eye-tracking-rage-net/README.md

 * `ShapePredictors` - [dlib](http://dlib.net/) shape predictor model used for estimation of 2D facial landmarks

 Repository structure:
-* Dataset - data obtain from the experiment (see instructions above for how to import from Google Drive)
+* Dataset - data obtained from the experiment (see instructions above for how to import from Google Drive)
-* Docs - supporting documents (see instructions above for how to import from Google Drive)
+* Docs - supporting documents
-* Models - prediction models and their source code
+* Models - prediction models and their source code (see instructions above for how to import from Google Drive)
 * Notebooks - Jupyter source code for prediction, hypothesis testing and generation of visualizations
 * Shape predictors - dlib model for face detection (see instructions above for how to import from Google Drive)
 * Utils - helper script files